mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 whole idea of having modules with their own namespace was great.
 The multimethod (not the right word, but I don't know a better one.
-Basically the ``foo(x)`` -> ``x.__foo__()`` concept)  based design of the language is still unmatched in many ways the greatness of that design is not appreciated enough even though we benefit from that design on a daily basis.
+Basically the ``foo(x)`` -> ``x.__foo__()`` concept)  based design of the language is still unmatched in many ways and the greatness of that design is not appreciated enough even though we benefit from that design on a daily basis.
 The language always did an amazing job at exposing the internals of the interpreter (tracebacks, stack frames, opcodes, code objects, the